That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - BiC: Remove Scorched woodset.
 - Hex Casting: You no longer spawn with a Hex Notebook.
 - GS: Crafting a Staff or the Hex Notebook allows you to gain Hex-related Gamestages. *The amethyst pulses in tune with your thoughts...*
-- GS: Each Miniboss unlocks new Spells.
+- GS: Each Miniboss unlocks a Great Spell.
   L> Phoenix: Allows casting of Altiora and the Flight spells.
 If not already learned, gives an Altiora scroll to the player. *For a moment, there, you thought you had wings.*
   L> Troll: Allows casting of the Zeniths.
 If not already learned, grants Strength + 1 random Zenith.
 Future killed trolls grant a random unlearned Zenith. *It burns in you, until you outshine the Sun.*
   L> Sea Serpent: Allows casting of the Wisp spells.
-If not already learned, gives a Consume, Create Cyclic, and Create Projectile scroll to the player. *Shards of memories, they flock to you, ride in your slipstream and the currents you create.*
+If not already learned, gives a Consume Wisp scroll to the player. *Shards of memories, they flock to you, ride in your slipstream and the currents you create.*
   L> Ender Dragon: Allows casting of the Gate and Teleportation spells.
 If not already learned, gives a Gate and Greater Teleport scroll to the player. *You are everywhere, and nowhere.
 Breathe.
 Dream.*
   L> Pumpkinhead: Allows casting of the Sentinel spells.
 If not already learned, gives the Greater Sentinel spell to the player. *The spirits listen and bend to your will.*
   L> Wither: Allows casting of Flay Mind.
 If not already learned, gives the Flay Mind scroll to the player. *You freeze under a tide of foreign power, fueled by stolen souls.*